linode/docs/docs/guides/tools-reference/basics/how-to-write-files-from-shell/index.md

 ### Find and Replace

-One of the most common uses for Sed is in replacing text in a file, as in this example, which edits the example file created in the Heredoc section above:
+One of the most common uses for Sed is in replacing text in a file, as in this example, which edits the example file created in the Heredoc section above.

     sed -i 's/$PWD/$HOME/g' example-heredoc.txt